 Ferrets are generally a rather healthy species.
 As stated before, ferrets in captivity can reach ages of up to a decade, if not more.
 That being said, ferrets do have quite a few minor and some major health issues that can occur.
 If caught early and treated through a vet, your pet can still live and long and healthy life.

 The biggest concern with owning ferrets is cancer.
-Like many small animals, they are prone to a few different types, including adrenal (the most common, arguably), panceatic, and lymphoma cancers.
+Like many small animals, they are prone to a few different types, including adrenal disease (the most common, arguably), panceatic, and lymphoma cancers.
 These cancers result in issues like hair loss and other visible symptoms, so if you notice your pet acting strangely or losing hair, a vet trip may be in order.

 Additionally, common pet issues like ear mites, dental issues and plaque build up, hair balls, and foot rot caused by poor cage conditions are all potentially present but are preventable with proper care practices.
 Common pet viral and bacterial infections are also preventable concerns with care.